mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 ### Reviewing and updating migrated files

 The project dashboard contains fewer files than before.
 This list will grow over time as the mozilla.org team continues migrating from .lang to Fluent.
 Keep track of what is reviewed and what is pending for a review.
 Here are a few things to check:

-* On the project dashboard, if there is orange color in the status progress bar, click on the file.
-Use the `Search in All`filter to isolate the strings with warnings .
+* On the project dashboard, if there is orange color in the status progress bar, click on the orange number of warnings.
 If the localized string is missing a term reference, chances are, the product or brand name is translated, transliterated or declensed.
 Insert the variable to replace the translated/transliterated/declensed term.
 * Do not translate words in placeables, like term references.
 * If there is enough bandwidth within a team, work in pairs, one updates the string as a suggestion, another reviews and approves it.
 * Review your changes on production, especially those with brand and product names.